Antique gold mirror in carved wood with scrolls and motifs from the 18th century

 Description

-Ancient 1700s gold mirror made of carved wood with scrolls and motifs, gilded, in good condition, consistent with 18th-century dating.
+Ancient gold mirror from 1700 made of carved wood with scrolls and motifs, gilded, in good condition, consistent with 18th-century dating.

-The lower opening, into which a candlestick arm was inserted, indicates that the mirror from this period was originally a wall sconce.
+The lower hole, into which the candlestick arm was inserted, indicates that the mirror from this period was originally a wall sconce.

-It comes from the private collection of the Lombard family and features a mercury mirror.
+It comes from the private collection of the Lombard family and contains a mercury mirror.
 Original gilding.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-This is a nod to history, creation, and the design of classic and timeless furniture.
+Nowadays, there is an increasing number of enthusiasts of high-quality vintage products that have a specific character and soul.
+This is a nod to history, creating, and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style flourished.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+There are many styles characteristic of antique furniture, but we can distinguish a few key ones.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+By the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
+These were highly representative pieces designed to exude glamour and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-It can certainly be said that these were quite distinctive products, but they also opened up many new possibilities, such as the construction of cabinets or broadly understood chest furniture.
-During this period, mythology and ancient times were also of interest, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and massive.
+It used brown stains, moldings, sturdy bases, and reliefs.
+It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cupboards or broadly defined chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

-The key to stylish antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many fakes circulate on the market.
+The most important aspect of stylish antique furniture is originality.
+And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We have at your disposal art experts, historians, and specialists from around the world.

 Attributes / Details